corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 section_menu: corda-5-beta
 ---

+## UXTO Ledger Example CorDapp

+The CSDE template includes examples of CorDapp code for a simple UTXO (Unspent Transaction Output) Chat application.
+The Chat CorDapp allows pairs of participants on a Corda Application network to do the following:

+* Create and name a unique bilateral chat between the two virtual nodes.
+* Update chats with new messages from either Virtual Node.
+* Obtain a list of chats that the virtual node is a participant in.
+* Retrieve a specified number of previous messages from a chat.

+There is both a Kotlin and Java implementation of the Chat CorDapp in the respective csde-cordapp-template-kotlin and csde-cordapp-template-java-repos.

 ## ChatState

 The foundation for the Chat app is the ChatState which is the data model for facts recorded to the ledger.
-It can be represented in the CDL as follows:
+It can be represented in the CDL [CorDapp Design Language](../../../../../../../en/tools/cdl/cdl-overview.md) as follows:

 {{< figure src="chat-state.png" figcaption="Data model for facts recorded to the ledger" alt="Data model for facts recorded to the ledger" >}}

 Where:

-* `id` is a unique identifier for the chat.
-It is the equivalent of a `linearId` in Corda 4 and is the common identifier for all the states in the backchain for a particular chat between two participants. (`LinearStates` and `LinearId` are not implemented yet in Corda 5, as of Beta 1).
+* id is a unique identifier for the chat, it is the equivalent of a linearId in Corda 4, in other words it is the common identifier for all the states in the backchain for a particular chat between two participants. (`LinearStates` and `LinearId` are not implemented yet in Corda 5 as of Beta-1).

-* `chatName` is a human readable name for the chat.
-It does not guarantee uniqueness.
+* `chatName` is a human readable name for the chat, it does not guarantee uniqueness.

-* `messageFrom` is the `MemberX500Name` for the virtual node which created this `ChatState`.
+* `messageFrom` is the `MemberX500Name` for the virtual node which created this ChatState.

 * `message` is the message in the Chat.

-* participants is the list of PublicKeys belonging to the Vnodes of the participants of the chat.
+* `participants` is the list of PublicKeys belonging to the Vnodes of the participants of the chat.

-The backchain of a chat records the history of the chat.
+The history of a chat will be recorded in the backchain of the chat.

 ### Chat Smart Contract

-The Smart Contract (a combination of the ChatState and ChatContract) can be represented by a simple Smart Contract view diagram:
+The Smart Contract (combination of the ChatState and ChatContract) can be represented by a simple Smart Contract View diagram:

 {{< figure src="chat-smart-contract-view.png" figcaption="Smart Contract View diagram" alt="Smart Contract View diagram" >}}

-Points to note:
+ {{< note >}}

 * In CDL the arrows represent transactions with the indicated command type.
-The state at the beginning of the arrow represents the input state and the state at the end of the arrow represents the output state for the transaction.
+The state at the beginning of the arrow represents the input state, the state at the end of the arrow represents the output state for the transaction.
 * There is no ChatState status in this simple design.

 * The multiplicities (numbers on the arrows) indicate that for the create command there should be no input state and one output ChatState.